vmware-archive/api-data-collector/CONTRIBUTING_DCO.md

 # Contributing to api-data-collector

-API Data Collector team welcome contributions from the community and first want to thank you for taking the time to contribute!
+API Data Collector (ADC) team welcome contributions from the community and first want to thank you for taking the time to contribute!

 Please familiarize yourself with the [Code of Conduct](https://github.com/vmware/.github/blob/main/CODE_OF_CONDUCT.md) before contributing.